clinical-meteor/r5-miscellaneous/input/pagecontent/index.md

 ### Where can I find FHIR applications?
-Some health organizations have lists of FHIR applications on their website.
-Here are some examples:
+The following galleries have begun compiling lists of FHIR enabled applications into consumer oriented directories.
+You may also want to download operating-system PHR platforms, such as Apple Health or CommonHealth, as well as ask your community health organization if their Patient Portal is FHIR enabled.

 [My Health Applications](https://myhealthapplication.com/health-apps/gallery)
 [SMART App Gallery](https://apps.smarthealthit.org/apps/featured)

-### Why do I need copies of my Health Records?
+### Why do I need copies of my records?

 Patient surveys show that a major reason patients tend to be interested in having copies of their own healthrecords is to check for accuracy and errors.
 When a medical record has an error, it can result in safety issues with dire consequences.
 Amongst the most common errors are left/right errors and having contents in the record from another patient.
 Getting copies of your records can help assure that your records are accurate.

 Patients often request copies of their own records when they want to take a more active ownership of their own health.
 This often happens after a health incident where a person re-evaluates their habits and seek to implement new careplans and new routines.
 And can be as simple as tracking personal fitness goals or as complex as doing a complete quantified self workup and measure metabolic biomarkers on a monthly or quarterly basis.

-### Getting a copy of your records
+### How do I get a copy of my records?
-Health records are available from many organizations, although they all tend to be password and account protected according to various privacy laws.
-Which is precisely why they tend to be restricted and patient access is even an issue of concern.
+Health records are available from many organizations, such as hospitals, clinics, insurance companies, laboratories, medical device vendors, and others.
+In the vast majority of situations, your records will be password protected to your account, and subject to various privacy laws.
+This privacy protection is precisely why they tend to have restricted access, and why patient access to them is even an issue of concern.

 Typically, one will first want to check with one's local hospital or clinic or laboratory, to see if they have a patient portal.
 If so, sign up and look there for downloadable data.
-Typically, these documents will be provided in PDF format.
+Typically, these documents will be provided in PDF format, but you will also want to look for 'Export' or 'Download' buttons.

 Second, consumer Health Information Exchanges such as provide users with browsable directories of participating providers they can download their data from.

-### Laws - United States
+### What legal rights do patients have?

 Numerous laws cover patient privacy, patient data ownership, and patient right to access their own data.
 Relevant laws and legal precendent include: